This is post was created in partnership with RevolutionEHR, a supporter of NewGradOptometry & new graduate optometrists! 😎

 Describe your experience with RevolutionEHR in a multiple location setting?
 Was the process seamless and easy?
 Did each location require a separate setup?

 When we were looking to expand our practice from one location to three, we knew that we would need to look beyond an on-location server based system.
-The new reality of needing information to be seamlessly accessed and edited in many locations was going to be vital to our new business model.
+The reality of needing information to be seamlessly accessed and edited in many locations was going to be vital to our new business model.
 In my mind, cloud-based health records are nearly a mandatory requirement for multiple-location practices.

 The process of getting everything set-up for the new locations was pretty easy.
 For the new start-up location, it wasn’t much more than flipping the switch and moving over our defaults, care plans, exam templates, etc. from the existing location.
 For the existing location, you always hope more patient information flows over from the old EHR system to the new one than what typically happens.
 Once you institute a workflow to account for entering or reviewing this information, everything is a lot more manageable.
 All of the work you have done on RevolutionEHR for your existing location transfers over to the new location automatically, so you don’t need to start over from scratch.
 Plus, you can still customize charts for each location differently if you want.
-We have auto-coding and testing inputs set up differently in each location to appease each doctor’s preferences.

 The day to day operation of RevolutionEHR in multiple locations requires separate patient environments.
 For instance, if I’m in Location 1 and want to see the patients and schedule for Location 1, I need to make sure I’ve selected Location 1 in the dropdown.
 A nice feature is that RevolutionEHR knows my schedule.
 So, if in the morning I’m seeing patients in Location 1, RevolutionEHR will automatically default my schedule to that particular practice.
 If in the afternoon, I’ll be in Location 2, when I login, my schedule will automatically display that practice’s schedule.
 It’s pretty slick and gives you one less thing you need to manage.